pxg/pxg.github.io/_posts/2026-02-04-publishing-jekyl-articles-from-an-iphone.md

 ---
-title: Publishing Jekyl articles from an iPhone
+title: Publishing Jekyll Articles from an iPhone
 date: 2026-02-06
 layout: post
 ---